Standardisation in DRIVER+

 Which idea will be followed as standardisation activity in DRIVER+?

 During a standardisation potential workshop, the project partners identified seven ideas with a potential for standardisation.
-Which idea will be followed as a standardisation activity of DRIVER+ and what kind of standardisation document will result, depends on an ongoing assessment and the feedback of the standardisation commitees.
+Which idea will be followed as a standardisation activity of DRIVER+ and what kind of standardisation document will result, depended on an assessment and the feedback of the standardisation commitees.
+A survey was sent out end of 2018.
+An assessment of the feedback was made and the following 3 ideas below were ranked as most important for the DRIVER+ project.
+The plan is to translate these ideas into a concrete CEN Workshop Agreement (CWA) by the end of the project.

 Requirements on information exchange across borders and organisations